limacornejo/limacornejo.github.io/index.md

 <img src="/pic_milano.jpg" align="right" width="200px"/>
-I am a PhD student in Economics and Finance in the <a href="https://www.dse.univr.it/?lang=en">Department of Economics</a> at the [Università di Verona](https://www.univr.it/en/home).
+I am a PhD student in Economics and Finance in the <a href="https://www.dse.univr.it/?lang=en">Department of Economics</a> at the <a href="https://www.univr.it/en/home">Università di Verona</a>.
 My research interests are Time Series Analysis, Financial Mathematics, and Climate Change and Financial Econometrics.
 Currently, I am finishing my mandatory first-year courses and slowly getting back to research.

 <br clear="right"/>